 Thanks for checking out my e-Rewards review.
-One of the most frequent questions when it comes to making money online is related to doing paid surveys.
+One of the most frequent questions I get when it comes to making money online is related to doing paid surveys.
+If you're looking for extra money because a health issue is keeping you at home or you've got young children to look after, online surveys can be helpful.

-In this e-Rewards review I'll explain how it works, what you can expect, and of course... is e-Rewards legitimate?
+So, in this e-Rewards review I'll explain how it works, what you can expect, and of course... is e-Rewards legitimate or simply another online scam?

-Please note, I am not affiliated with e-Rewards.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are only opinions.
+Please note, I am not a member or an affiliate for e-Rewards.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is e-Rewards?

-e-Rewards is a market research company that rewards participants for taking paid surveys and sharing their thoughts and opinions online.
+e-Rewards, also referred to as e-Rewards Opinion Panel, is a market research company that rewards participants for taking paid surveys and sharing their thoughts and opinions online.

 Founded in 1999 and based out of Texas, e-Rewards is owned by Research Now Group and is among one of the older survey sites online today.

-As a way to generate extra income, paid surveys are growing more popular by the day, but not all survey sites are worth your time… and e-Rewards has some significant issues you should be aware of.
+As a way to generate extra income, paid surveys and market research companies like e-Rewards are growing more popular by the day, but it's true...not all survey sites are worth your time, and e-Rewards has some significant issues you should be aware of.

 How Does e-Rewards Work?